Creating aRTM Workflow

 Add a new well to an aggregator

-You can add a well to an existing aggregator, with the limitation that only wells can be added; other existing inputs in the aggregator cannot be modified.
+A well can be added to an existing aggregator, with the limitation that only wells may be added; other existing inputs in the aggregator cannot be modified.
 To proceed:

-Under the relevant field or well group, click on the Aggregator you wish to update.
+Under the relevant field or well group, select the Aggregator to be updated.

 in Info page, click on Add wells option ,